prajwal-shenoy42/prajwal-shenoy42/README.md

 ## I am currently a 3rd Year Computer Science Undergrad!

-- 🔭 I’m interested in expanding my knowledge when it comes to domains that include, but are not limited to Cyber Security & Networking, Web Development and App Development.
+- 🔭 I’m interested in expanding my knowledge when it comes to domains that include, but are not limited to Cyber Security & Networking, Web Development and Cloud Computing
 - 🌱 I’m currently working on a Python Project
 - 🥅 My Goals: Improve every single day